 The first step before closing the pool is to balance the water chemistry about a week before you are ready to close.
-Test your pool water and ensure that the chemical levels are within the range of:
+Test your pool water and ensure that the chemical levels are within range:

 Alkalinity: 80 – 120 ppm